 When you refer to another person’s work in your own essay, report or presentation etc. you will need to reference that work to avoid plagiarising it.
 This allows the person reading your work to differentiate between your ideas and those of another person.
-You can reference the work in two ways:
+You will need to reference the work in two ways:

 - Citation, also called an in-text citation.
 This accompanies the quote, extract, paraphrasing or illustration that you have used and provides the name of the author/creator, date and page numbers if relevant.
 For example: